This post may contain affiliate links. Please read our disclosure policy.

 - Pour the custard into a large bowl through a fine-mesh sieve Make sure to use a sieve to filter out any little bits of cooked egg.
 Add the whipping cream, strawberries, and vodka to the bowl and whisk.
 Place the bowl into your fridge to let it cool completely, for at least 4 hours.1 cup whipping cream, Optional but recommended: 2 tablespoons vodka

 - Once the strawberry ice cream custard is completely cold, process it in your ice cream maker according to the manufacturer's instructions.
+When it's done, it'll have the consistency of soft serve ice cream.
 Transfer the strawberry ice cream to a freezer-proof dish and cover the top with parchment paper directly on the ice cream.
 Freeze until firm.